tawebbcn/bcn-webdev-checklists/labs/m1/lab-javascript-vikings.md

   - I2: create Viking constructor implementing Soldier constructor.
   - I3: create Saxon constructor implementing Soldier constructor.
   - I4: create War constructor, where you can add vikings and saxons, make them attack and see the status.
+## Good practices:
+  - Keep the structure: first constructor, then prototype methods.
 ## Issues:
   - It has no iterations.
   - I4 shouldn't be Bonus
-## Purposal:

-## Good practices:
+## Suggestion:
-  - Keep the structure: first constructor, then prototype methods.

 ## Typos: